Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 1. No lamps, other than direction-indicator lamps and special warning lamps, shall emit a winking or flashing light.
 Side lamps may wink at the same time as direction-indicator lamps.

-42 bis.
+42 .
 Special warning lamps shall emit a winking or flashing light.
 Colours of these lights should conform to the provisions of Article 32, paragraph 14.

 42 ter.
 Every motor vehicle except motorcycles and every trailer shall be so equipped that they can emit a hazard warning signal.